ml-archive/dockerfiles/README.md

 - `Dockerfile-Swift3` which is using Swift 3 and is supposed to be used for Vapor 1 projects.
 The image is pushed to [here](https://hub.docker.com/r/brettrtoomey/vapor1-ci/).
 - `Dockerfile-Swift4` which is using Swift 4 and is supposed to be used for Vapor 2 projects.
 The image is pushed to [here](https://hub.docker.com/r/brettrtoomey/vapor-ci/)
+- `Dockerfile-Swift4.1` which is using Swift 4.1 and is supposed to be used for Vapor 2 or 3 projects.
+The image is pushed to [here](https://hub.docker.com/r/nodesvapor/vapor-ci) with tag "swift-4.1".

 A guide for building new images based on dockerfiles can be found [here](https://circleci.com/docs/2.0/custom-images/).